 The consequences of the current situation are kept under regular review and the latest position will be set out on this page.
 The Church of England issues regular updating guidance for churches as to how we can work together to reduce the risk of infection, and it is the policy of St Mary the Virgin to follow this.

 The church remains open every day for private prayer and visits, and the Porch Library and Produce in the Porch remain available.
 Some church services will be held again in the church.
 On Sunday, 2nd May at 6.00 pm there will be a service of Choral Evensong.
 Further services will be announced as arranged.

 There is provision for worship and study online.
 Daily services are live-streamed by The Team Rector from St Mildred’s Church, Tenterden (see https://www.tenterdencofe.co.uk) and Canterbury Cathedral (see www.canterbury-cathedral.org).
 Virtual Pew News for churches at Stone and Appledore are emailed each week to anyone who wishes to sign up for this.
 On Sundays there may be a live-streamed Zoom service at 10.30 am.
 Details are available in Pew News: the latest edition can be viewed on the Pew News page in the Events section.
 Please email if you wish to be added to the list for receiving Pew News at firstname.lastname@example.org.

-The next service at Stone Baptist Chapel will take place at 6.30 pm on Sunday, 18th April following the winter break.
+The next service at Stone Baptist Chapel will take place at 6.30 pm on Sunday, 25th April.
 For further information and other services at the Chapel please see the Stone Chapel page.

 Stone-cum-Ebony Memorial Hall has closed until current restrictions are eased.
 Yoga sessions are available online from Mark and Lizzie Winwood.